vyshane/grpc-swift-combine/README.md

 ### Test Utilities

-CombineGRPC ships with a collection of [convenience functions](Sources/CombineGRPC/Testing/CompletionExpectations.swift) that allow you to succintly declare expectations when testing publisher subscriptions.
+CombineGRPC ships with a collection of [convenience functions](Sources/CombineGRPC/Testing/CompletionExpectations.swift) that allow you to succinctly declare expectations when testing publisher subscriptions.
 Here's a sample test:

 ```swift
 func testTodoCreationSucceeds() {